keyboard_arrow_up

 Psig (Pounds per Square Inch Gauge)

-Pressure above or below (vacuum) atmospheric pressure.
+Pressure measured above or below atmospheric pressure, indicating either positive or vacuum pressure.

 Quick Exhaust Valve